 6. Selecting the Right Kind of Scissors

-In choosing the right kind of embroidery scissors, make sure to get a sharp and thin pair that can get as close to the fabric as possible to cut threads cleanly.
+In choosing the right kind of embroidery scissors, make sure to get a sharp and thin pair.
+We also want to make sure they get as close to the fabric as possible to cut threads cleanly.

 7. Keep an Organized Storage

 After your first embroidery project, I assure you, you’ll want to try many more.
-Embroidery is fun and relaxing, which is probably why people have always been fascinated with it.
-Keep a neat storage box for your skeins of threads, like what Little Lovelies by Allison did in the image shown, and a place to hang your hoop for your future projects.
+Embroidery is fun and relaxing.
+This is probably why people love to keep it a lifelong hobby.
+Keep a neat storage box for your skeins of threads.
+Check out what Little Lovelies by Allison did in the image shown.
+Also, keep a place to hang your hoop for your future projects.
 An organized sewing space encourages greater productivity.

 Check out Amanda Rolfe’s video on 7 Basic Embroidery Stitches that will surely come in handy:

-These hand embroidery supplies for beginners are super easy to find and readily available at your local craft store.
-There’s nothing more exciting than learning new crafts and knowing that the materials you need are accessible.
+These hand embroidery supplies for beginners are super easy to find and readily available at your local embroidery shops and craft stores.
+There’s nothing more exciting than learning new crafts and knowing the materials you need are accessible.
 Take advantage of this simplicity and start your first embroidery project today!